blockchain-unica/rosetta-smart-contracts/contracts/bet/solana/anchor/README.md

 Solana contracts, on the other hand, only contain executive logic.
 The necessary data is stored in additional accounts that are supplied as input.
 In reference to our contract, as can be seen below, we establish a `BetInfo` data structure that defines the information that an account will contain for the bet.

 In Anchor, all accounts involved in an action are provided through a context, which is an array of accounts with various constraints applied to them.
 Accounts associated with the `join` action, for instance, are included in the `JoinCtx` context.
-In addition to the account context, we can pass additional parameters, such as the `delay` in the `join` action, to calculate the deadline.
+In addition to the account context, we can pass other parameters, such as the `delay` in the `join` action, to calculate the deadline.

 With this knowledge in mind, the following Rust code snippet demonstrates the core contract logic: